SRSacc/srs-cafe-portal/README.md

 ---

 **CONFIDENTIAL AND PROPRIETARY**
-Copyright © [Company Name].
+Copyright © SRS.
 All Rights Reserved.
 Internal use only. use only.